Hyperconvexity and Tight Span Theory for Diversities: Introduction

-Then $(\Re^n,\delta)$ is a diversity. \item {\em Phylogenetic Diversity.} Let $T$ be a phylogenetic tree with taxon set $X$.
+then $(X \times Y,\delta)$ is a diversity. \item {\em Phylogenetic Diversity.} Let $T$ be a phylogenetic tree with taxon set $X$.
 For each finite $A \subseteq X$, let $\delta(A)$ denote the length of the smallest subtree of $T$ connecting taxa in $A$.
 Then $(X,\delta)$ is a \emph{phylogenetic diversity}. \item {\em Length of the Steiner Tree.} Let $(X,d)$ be a metric space.
-For each finite $A \subseteq X$ let $\delta(A)$ denote the minimum length of a Steiner tree connecting elements in $A$.
+For each finite $A \subseteq X$ let $\delta(A)$ denote the minimum length of a Steiner tree within $X$ connecting elements in $A$.
 Then $(X,\delta)$ is a diversity. \item {\em Truncated diversity.} Let $(X,\delta)$ be a diversity.
 For all $A \in \Pf(X)$ define For each $k \geq 2$, $(X,\delta^{(k)})$ is a diversity.
-Note that these diversities can be encoded using $O(|X|^k)$ values, an important consideration for the design of efficient algorithms. \end{enumerate}
+Note that these diversities can be encoded using $O(|X|^k)$ values, an important consideration when designing efficient algorithms. \end{enumerate}

 The generalisation of metrics to more than two arguments has a long history.
 There is an extensive literature on 2-metrics (metrics taking three points as arguments); see \cite{gahler}.
 Generalised metrics defined on $n$-tuples for arbitrary $n$ go back at least to Menger \cite{menger}, who took the volume of an $n$-simplex in Euclidean space as the prototype.
-Recently various researchers have continued the study of such generalised metrics defined on $n$-tuples; see \cite{deza_rosenberg2,Chepoi_fichet,Warrens} for examples.
+Recently various researchers have continued the study of such generalised metrics defined on $n$-tuples; see anal \cite{deza_rosenberg2,Chepoi_fichet,Warrens} for examples.
 However, as of yet, a satisfactory theory of tight spans has not been developed for these generalisations.

-Dress and Terhalle \cite{Dress98} developed tight span theory for {\em valuated matroids}, which can be viewed as an $n$-dimensional version of a restricted class of metrics.
+Dress and Terhalle \cite{Dress98} developed tight-span theory for {\em valuated matroids}, which can be viewed as an $n$-dimensional version of a restricted class of metrics.
 They demonstrated intriguing links with algebraic building theory.
 One significant difference is that, for diversities, the tight span consists of functions on $\Pf(X)$ rather than on $X$, as is the case for valuated matroids.

 We note that our results differ from all of this earlier work because, for a diversity $(X,\delta)$, the function $\delta$ is defined on arbitrary finite subsets of $X$ rather than tuples of a fixed length.
+In this way, diversities can be compared to valuated $\Delta$-matroids \cite{Dress91}.\\